lambda-music/lambda-music/readme.md

 I have not tried other live-coding environment such as SuperCollider, Sonic Pi and others; the main difference between them and Lamu is that these environments have sound modules but Lamu does not.
 Lamu is simply a JACKAudio client.
-But I believe this can be a very Linux-way to implement a live-coding environment.
+I believe the combination of Scheme and JACKAudio can be a very effective and "Linux"-way to implement a live-coding environment.

 Lamu consists several layers on its architecture.